-Course DescriptionCyberbullying, or online bullying, has quickly become a 21st century epidemic and a growing concern for students, parents and educators.
-It involves recurring or repeated harm inflicted through electronic text.
+Course DescriptionCyberbullying or online bullying has quickly become a 21st century epidemic and a growing concern for students, parents and educators.
+Cyberbullying is willful and involves recurring or repeated harm inflicted through electronic text.
 Cyberbullying can be as simple as continuing to send email to someone who does not want further contact with the sender.
-This course will examine the harmful effects of online harassment and get an overview of the research on cyberbullying and how you can be the driving force to prevent it in their schools.
+This course will examine the harmful effects of online harassment and give educators at all levels an overview of research on cyberbullying and how they can be the driving force to prevent it in their schools.
 We will then explore preventative strategies as well as how school staff can address these issues when they occur.
 A clear understanding of what constitutes harassment and the harmful effects of harassment on people and institutions is essential to providing a safe and inclusive school environment for all.
 Additionally, teachers will learn various techniques to prevent and stop cyberbullying that they can implement upon returning to their classrooms.

 Lesson 2: Legal Issues: Protecting Your Students, Your School and Yourself